 Reduced facial sagging – Tooth loss can cause sagging skin and muscles.
 Dentures provide support for the cheeks and lips to reduce this.

 Better quality of life – Missing teeth can reduce your ability to eat and speak.
 A complete set of dentures help overcome this.

-It is useful to know that many of our patients consider cobalt chrome dentures, due to the fact that they are lightweight, strong, hardwearing, and can potentially last 10 or more years.
+Cobalt chrome dentures (has a metal framework which can be hidden from the smile zone) are sometimes recommended as they are more durable and lightweight.
 Chrome dentures can be used in both the upper and lower jaw and comfortably fit in place over the teeth or using a metal clasp that prevents movement.

 Overall, they are a much more permanent and durable denture solution than other denture materials.

 What are the disadvantages of dentures